Our Approaches

 Building Secure Livelihoods

-We focus on strengthening families’ ability to build a secure livelihood both on and off farm business enterprises in order to gain more nutritious food and a regular income to meet their children’s
+We focus on strengthening families’ ability to build a secure livelihood both on and off farm business enterprises in order to gain more nutritious food and a regular income to meet their children’s basic needs.
+Disasters often push families backward so we encourage them to build resilience by saving and managing water and natural resources more effectively.

 Core Project Model